-Jo Cookes, interim director of the Communities Engagement Team
+Jo Cookes, Director of the Communities Engagement Team

 One of the great things about being part of the Communities Engagement Team is seeing God’s work in action across the diocese.
 Loving our neighbour and serving the poor is evident everywhere I look and what an inspiration it is.

 Goal 6 ‘cultivating community partnerships’ of our new diocesan vision Transforming Church, Transforming Lives references Matthew 5:13-14 when it calls us to be the “salt and light of our communities”.
 As Christians we can enhance the flavour of what is already happening in our local area and preserve all that is good.
 We can also bring light where there is darkness but we should also shine a light on the good deeds that are being done.

 "As Christians we can enhance the flavour of what is already happening in our local area and preserve all that is good.
 We can also bring light where there is darkness but we should also shine a light on the good deeds that are being done."

 But what does this mean practically?
 Well, to start with, we mustn’t underestimate the power and strength of fellowship through tea, coffee and cake!
 Through the playgroup and youth work, providing fun for older people, the food parcels, debt counselling or practical help we are meeting people and listening to them where perhaps they haven’t been listened to before.
 By being open and welcoming people to our coffee mornings and other activities that take place in church halls or churches we are providing a safe, non-judgemental place to be where people can develop trusting relationships.